dell/csm-docs/content/docs/tooling/repctl/_index.md

 ---
-title: Tools
+title: Repctl
-linktitle: Tools
+linktitle: Repctl
 weight: 7
 description: >
   repctl tool for Replication feature in detail
-toc_hide: true
 ---
-# repctl

 `repctl` is a command-line client for configuring replication and managing replicated resources between multiple Kubernetes clusters.

 ## Usage